FAIRsharing/json-schema-tools/README.md

 ### Usage
-If your schemas are living remotely and are accessible through a URL, you can use the online tool directly by providing your main schema URL as a parameter to the tool.
+If your schemas are living remotely and are accessible through a URL, you can use the [online tool](https://fairsharing.github.io/JSONschema-documenter/) directly by providing your main schema URL as a parameter to the tool URL.
 To do that, add ```?schema_url=yourURL``` at the end of the tool.
 <br/> For instance, to view the MIACA network the URL would be ```https://fairsharing.github.io/JSONschema-documenter?schema_url=https://w3id.org/mircat/miacme/schema/miacme_schema.json```

-If you also want to add the semantic constrains from the associated context files, you will have to provide a mapping file containing these references that can be generated for you using the ```schema2context.generate_context_mapping()``` class method (see [documentation](https://jsonldschema.readthedocs.io/en/latest/utils/schemaUtilities.html#schema2context.generate_context_mapping)).
+If you also want to add the semantic constrains pulled from the associated context files, you will have to provide a mapping file containing these references that can be generated for you using the ```schema2context.generate_context_mapping()``` class method (see [documentation](https://jsonldschema.readthedocs.io/en/latest/utils/schemaUtilities.html#schema2context.generate_context_mapping)).
-<br/> You can then upload that mapping file (on github for instance) and provide its URL to the documenter.
+You can then upload that mapping file (on github for instance) and provide its URL  as another parameter to the documenter.
 <br/> For MIACA, we would have the following ```https://fairsharing.github.io/JSONschema-documenter/?schema_url=https://w3id.org/mircat/miacme/schema/miacme_schema.json&context_mapping_url=https://w3id.org/mircat/miacme/schema_context_mapping.json```.

 If the schemas are living locally only (which is usually the case during development), you can clone the JSON-Schema documenter repository and, optionally,